Bulletin discussing Ohio H.B. 64, the FY 2016-17 biennial budget and the severance tax provisions.

 Bulletin discussing Duke Energy's proposal to PUCO involving energy efficiency, demand management and combined heat and power.

 Bulletin highlighting several provisions of pending S. 1392, the Energy Savings and Industrial Competitiveness Act of 2013.

 Bulletin describing several municipalities taking electric aggregation measures to the November ballot box and the differences between opt-in and opt-out aggregation.

-The Public Utilities Commission of Ohio (PUCO) ruled last week that Akron-based utility FirstEnergy Corp., "overcharged its Ohio customers by $43.3 million for electricity generated by wind and solar."
+The Public Utilities Commission of Ohio has ruled that Akron-based utility FirstEnergy Corp. "overcharged its Ohio customers by $43.3 million for electricity generated by wind and solar."

 Bulletin describing the U.S. EPA's and Ohio EPA's regulations on using on-site electric generation for the purpose of demand response and peak shaving.

 Bulletin on a Pew report finding that states this year were unable to repeal renewable energy requirements, lower percentage mandates or extend utilities’ deadlines for meeting the mandates.

 Bulletin on recently approved applications by the Ohio Power Siting Board for three companies to construct or expand generating facilities in Ohio.